habibsnippets/Rasengan-XL/README.md

 The final outcome includes:

-Three fine-tuned SDXL variants (LoRA, QLoRA, DoRA).
+Three fine-tuned SDXL variants (LoRA, QLoRA, DoRA) and a side by side visual results for each approach.

-Inference scripts for base vs fine-tuned comparison.

-Side-by-side visual results for each approach.

 Final Note: